 Everyone knows what a space is.
 We keep a space between words to separate them.
 Without space there is no sentences, only the words.
-So I do not need to explain the importance of space character.
-You have to press space bar/space key to insert a space in any of the word processing programme like Microsoft office, Libre Office, Open Office, and WPS or even in your text messaging app.
+So I do not need to explain the importance of the “space” character.
+You have to press space bar or space key to insert a space in any of the word processing program like Microsoft office, Libre Office, Open Office, and WPS or even in your text messaging app.

 Non Breaking Space or nbsp

-Do you know what this “non breaking space” is is?
-Before understanding the “non breaking space” have you noticed that if you are typing a word at the end of a line, it suddenly jumps to next line without any involvement of yours even if you do not need this to happen?
+Do you know what this “non breaking space” is?
+Before understanding the “non breaking space” have you noticed that if you are typing a word at the end of a line, it suddenly jumps to next line without any involvement of yours’ even if you do not need this to happen?
 You need this word to be there with the previous word in a single line without jumping to next line alone.
-To achieve this we can use a non-breaking space.
+To achieve this we can use a “non breaking space”.

 Pilcrow / Paragraph mark ()

 What do you do if you want to start typing from next line but does not like to begin a new paragraph?
 If you press “Enter key” line spacing will change and technically a new paragraph begins.
-Therefore you need to press “Shift + Enter” key combination Microsoft office, Libre Office or Open Office.
+Therefore you need to press “Shift + Enter” key combination in Microsoft office, Libre Office or Open Office.
 It will move the cursor to next line keeping the line spacing normal as in between 2 lines of a same paragraph.